The Flexography Process: A Look at Luminite Production

 STEP 11: FINAL CLEAN-UP

 We do a final clean-up of the roller.
-This removes any rubber that is not used for printing and may be left on the roller after engraving.
+This removes any rubber not used for printing and may be left on the roller after engraving.

 STEP 12: FINAL INSPECTION